 Fundrise’s leadership team gets high marks from industry insiders.
 The founding brothers, Benjamin and Daniel Miller, are sons of noted Washington D.C. real estate developer Herb Miller.

-Benjamin Miller, who acts as CEO, has 15 years of experience in real estate and finance.
+CEO: Ben Miller, who acts as CEO, has 15 years of experience in real estate and finance.
 He worked on $500 million of property as a managing partner of WestMill Capital Partners.

 He was previously an investment advisor and broker for Marcus & Millichap, the largest real estate investment brokerage firm in the U.S.

 Real Estate Crowdfunding Benefits